nartallax/imploder/README.md

 	"transformerProjects": ["../my_transformer/tsconfig.json"]

-Entrypoint of transformer project should not be just any function; it should be TransformerCreationFunction (see imploder.d.ts).
+Entrypoint of transformer project should not be just any function; it should be TransformerCreationFunction [(see imploder.ts)](ts/imploder.ts).
 For example of transformer projects, see test projects transformer_change_ts and/or transformer_list_all_classes.

 ## Other options